mdere/my_fake_resume/resume.md

 1. Learning to Code
 ==============
 Employment History:
-1. An Adventurer before a taking an arrow to the knee.
+1. Was an Adventurer before a taking an arrow to the knee.
+2. Take out that arrow...